Farama-Foundation/PettingZoo/docs/api.md

 `close()`: Closes the rendering window.

-## API Idioms
+## Noteable Idioms

-### Environment done
+### Checking if the entire environment is done

-An environment is done when it has no more agents left.
-This means that its `agents` attribute, will be an empty list.
-So you can calculate that the environment is done by checking `not env.agents`.
+When an agent is done, it's removed from `agents`, so when the environments done `agents` will be an empty list.
+This means `not env.agents` is a simple condition for the environment being done

 ### Number of agents